karatelabs/karate/karate-robot/README.md

 ## OCR Locators
 Any string that starts with the `{lang}` pattern will be treated as an OCR locator.

 Karate uses the [Tesseract](https://tesseract-ocr.github.io) OCR engine (v4.X).
 You will need to acquire [data files](https://tesseract-ocr.github.io/tessdoc/Data-Files.html) for the language of your choice, e.g. English (`eng`).
 You can choose between the options "tessdata", "tessdata-fast" and "tessdata-best" depending on the quality vs speed (and data-file size) compromise you are willing to make.
 So for example here is the English data file for "tessdata-best": [link](https://github.com/tesseract-ocr/tessdata_best/blob/master/eng.traineddata).
 You can download it and make it available in a directory called "tessdata" in the root directory of the project you are working in.
-To change the "tessdata" location, look at the `tessdata` [configuration option](#robot-options).
+To change the "tessdata" location, look at the `tessData` [configuration option](#robot-options).

 So to find the text "Click Me" and click on it: